awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/choosing-your-streaming-output-groups.md

    If you include a CMAF output, you don't need to create a DASH ISO output because all the common DASH\-compatible players are also CMAF\-compatible\.
 **Note**
 There are a few uncommon DASH players that explicitly require the video segmentation extension type \.mp4\.
-AWS Elemental MediaConvert outputs CMAF video segments in the \.cmfv format\.
+MediaConvert outputs CMAF video segments in the \.cmfv format\.
 To create output that is compatible with these players, include a DASH ISO output group in your job\.

 1. Consider cost trade\-off\.